phoenix-4u/My-daily-learning/readme.md

 - ELU max (x, a*(e^x - 1)) uses exponential decay when the function output is negative.
 Here also, the alpha has to be tuned well, and it is computationally expensive
 - GeLU, as defined below, is used for SOTA deep NN models now.
 It has been empirically proven to work  best on enterprise models.
 The downside is that it is more computationally expensive
 - <img width="644" height="326" alt="image" src="https://github.com/user-attachments/assets/ac1986a5-58cb-4eb6-aa7e-9d59623a7e79" />
-- Tanh and sigmoid functions should not be used as the gradient becomes 0 on both the negative and positive sides
+- Tanh and sigmoid functions should not be used, as the gradient becomes 0 on both the negative and positive sides
 - The practical view is to start with ReLU and modify with Leaky ReLU, and only use GeLU for training SOTA models

 # Day 92 - 18/06/2026